albertopatino/oracle_database_control_repo/README.md

 mod 'enterprisemodules-ora_cis'
 ```

-Next to Oracle-specific modules, you also need to ensure that some other, more generic, modules are available:
+Since the Oracle modules use resources and functionality from other modules in the ecosystem, you'll also need to make sure that all the dependencies are available too:

 ```
 mod 'puppetlabs-stdlib'